z3h4/useful-commands/HTML & CSS/css.md

 - `WebP` is a modern image format created by Google and is widely supported except in Internet Explorer.
   - It produces smaller image than jpg or png.
-- To support modern image formats, we can use the picture element with multiple sources.
+- To support modern image formats, we can use the `picture` element with multiple `source` elements.
-- The picture element should always contain an `img` element otherwise the image is not shown.
+- The `picture` element should always contain an `img` element otherwise the image is not shown.

       <picture>
         <source type="image/webp" srcset="images/meal.webp" />